Today is a Leap Day.

 So today is your “free day”.
 I hope it is a blessed one.
 When you look at the calendar keep in mind all that God has done and be encouraged about all He will continue to do.

-My book (the one with the very subtle cover) which was originally set to be released in February, will be available in March.
+My book which was originally set to be released in February, will be available in March.